07th-mod/onikakushi/README.md

 - Generic -
 *Sometimes the lines don't last long enough for a voice file to play fully.
 This is most evident when auto is left on.
-*BGM is too loud / BGM volume mutes BGM and Voices Unavoidable, since the voices aren't their own thing *More than one sound effect cannot be played at the same time.
+*BGM volume mutes BGM and Voices
-So if a voice and sound effect is supposed to play at the same time, only one of them will play.
+Unavoidable, since the voices aren't their own thing *More than one sound effect cannot be played at the same time.
-This is why combine.ogg was made (originally 5 voices were supposed to play at the same time).
+Fixable by moving them to a different sound layer.

 - Chapter 1 -
 Voices not properly aligned during the talk about Keichii's dick scene.